 Immersion Is the Name of the Game

-Nevertheless, tools like virtual reality, augmented reality, video production, and artificial intelligence has created a myriad of possibilities for the stage.
+Nevertheless, tools like virtual reality, augmented reality, video production, and artificial intelligence have created a myriad of possibilities for the stage.
 From top musical performances to the opera, these tools are there to enhance the experience rather than detract from it.

 Set design rockstars like Es Devlin and Joseph Bennett have been masters of immersion, sculpting experiences for the world’s top concerts, fashion houses, operas, and galleries.
 Today you are not only going to learn about the technology used on the stage, but you will take a peek at some of the greatest set designs in recent years.